-This Christmas at Walt Disney World, the newest holiday entertainment will be offered at Disney’s Hollywood Studios, with Sunset Season’s Greetings and Echo Lake Christmas.
+Sunset Season’s Greetings is the new holiday entertainment this Christmas at Walt Disney World, being added to Disney’s Hollywood Studios for its “Flurry of Fun.”
 As with Jingle Bell, Jingle BAM!, these two new offerings will take place November 9 – December 31, 2017.
-In this post, we’ll share a sneak peak at these new Christmas draws, plus our thoughts on them.
+In this post, we’ll offer tips, info, and our thoughts on Christmas at Disney’s Hollywood Studios.

-In fairness, it’s unlikely this will be nearly as popular as the Osborne Lights.
-It’s going to be reliant on projection mapping in a park that already has a nighttime spectacular reliant on projection mapping.
-Don’t get me wrong–projection mapping is a neat technology that Walt Disney World should definitely be leveraging, but how much is too much?
+Another show so reliant on projection mapping in a park that already has a nighttime spectacular reliant on projection mapping strikes us as redundant.
+Projection mapping is a neat technology that Walt Disney World should definitely be leveraging, but how much is too much?

-Jingle Bell, Jingle BAM (and Star Wars: A Galactic Spectacular) already leans too heavily on projection mapping, to the point that it’s best not even categorized as a fireworks show.
-Sunset Season’s Greetings will necessarily be dependent upon projection mapping.
-There are likely to be other ‘wow’ effects (if the Aurora Borealis lights are the same as those used at Tokyo Disneyland’s Frozen Forever, they are amazing), but the primary thrust of the show will be projection mapping.
+Jingle Bell, Jingle BAM (and Star Wars: A Galactic Spectacular) already leans heavily on projection mapping, to the point that it’s best not even categorized as a fireworks show.
+Sunset Season’s Greetings is likewise dependent upon projection mapping.
+There are other effects, but the primary thrust of the show will be projection mapping.

 Projection mapping is cool technology, but I think it’s best used to enhance or supplement, rather than as a standalone draw.
 Personally, my favorite use of projection mapping at Walt Disney World is during Hocus Pocus Villains Spelltacular, and if you didn’t even realize there’s projection mapping in that show, that’s sort of the point.
 It really enhances the mood of the stage show without calling attention to the technology.

 Next up is Echo Lake Christmas.
-I’m not sure this is the actual name (or if it’ll even have one), but this will feature extra-large ornaments, colorful garland, and a giant Christmas tree in the middle of Echo Lake (literally, the water).
-Best of all, Dinosaur Gertie will be dressed for the occasion with a Santa hat.
+This features extra-large ornaments floating on the water, colorful garland, and a giant Christmas tree in the middle of Echo Lake.
+Best of all, Dinosaur Gertie is dressed for the occasion with a Santa hat.
 That’s right, SANTA GERTIE.
 (This is not a drill!)

 Additionally, all-new songs from the new animated short Olaf’s Frozen Adventure will be added to A Frozen Sing-Along Celebration, along with an appearance by Olaf himself.

-This one sounds fairly simple, so I’m probably alone in my excitement for it, but I’m really excited.
+The new Echo Lake Christmas decor sounds fairly simple, but the energy it gives to this area at Christmas is wonderful.
 I absolutely love Echo Lake, and consider it to be an under-appreciated area.
 Added decor to this area of the park sounds awesome to me, and I like the idea of Disney’s Hollywood Studios finally putting its icon Christmas tree back inside the park.
-I wish it were in front of Grauman’s Chinese Theater like it used to be, but I’ll take Echo Lake.

 All in all, these two additions have the potential to be a nice shot in the arm for Disney’s Hollywood Studios this Christmas.
 I think Jingle Bell, Jingle BAM! fell flat for a lot of regulars last year (us included), and it’s definitely nice to see Walt Disney World trying to do more for the holiday season in DHS.
 Again, I doubt all of this–even cumulatively–will live up to Osborne Lights, but that was a necessary casualty for the year-round awesomeness that Star Wars: Galaxy’s Edge will bring.
 Even though we will never get that back, an effort to try and fill that void to at least some degree is a good move.